-- the size and nature of the farm operation requires an additional dwelling unit to house farm labour needed for the day-to-day operation of the farm on a full-time year-round basis, or full-time seasonal basis over an extended growing season, and such labour needs to be located in close proximity to the farm operation; - the size of the agricultural lot is in keeping with the policies of Section 3.1.4.2 of the Official Plan and complies with the provisions of the Zoning By-Law of the Area Municipality; - the number of existing dwellings already located on the farm unit cannot adequately serve the labour needs of the agricultural operation; - the principal dwelling on the lot is occupied by the farmer owner, or the retired farmer;

-- the additional dwelling unit is demonstrated to be necessary for accommodating farm labor directly involved with the farming operation on a full-time, year-round or extended seasonal basis; - the additional dwelling is located so as to: - i. be in close proximity to the principal farm dwelling; - ii. minimize the area of agricultural land used or occupied by the dwelling and associated outdoor amenity areas and individual on-site sewage services; and - iii. utilize lands with existing constraints for agriculture, where they exist. - Individual on-site water supply and sewage services are demonstrated to be adequate or will be made adequate to serve the proposed use, in accordance with the applicable policies of Sections 3.3, Water Quality and Quantity and 5.5., County Servicing Policy; and - the location of the proposed additional farm dwelling shall comply with all other applicable policies including: Section 3.2, Environmental Resource Policies and Section 3.3., Cultural Resource Policies.
+- The size of the agricultural lot is in keeping with the policies of Section 3.1.4.2 of the Official Plan and complies with the provisions of the Zoning By-Law of the Area Municipality. - The number of existing dwellings already located on the farm unit cannot adequately serve the labour needs of the agricultural operation. - The principal dwelling on the lot is occupied by the farmer, or a retired farmer. - The additional dwelling unit is demonstrated to be necessary for accommodating farm labor directly involved with the farming operation on a full-time, year-round or extended seasonal basis. - The additional dwelling is located so as to: - i) Be in close proximity to the principal farm dwelling; - ii) Minimize the area of agricultural land used or occupied by the dwelling and associated outdoor amenity areas and individual on-site sewage services; and, - iii) Utilize lands with existing constraints for agriculture, where they exist. - Individual on-site water services and individual on-site sewage services are demonstrated to be adequate or will be made adequate to serve the proposed use, in accordance with the applicable policies of Sections 3.2.7.2, Water Quality and Quantity and 5.5, County Servicing Policy. - Proposals shall also comply with all other applicable policies of this Plan, including, but not limited to: Section 3.2, Environmental Resource Policies, Section 3.3, Cultural Resource Policies and Chapter 10, Implementation Measures.

 REQUIREMENTS FOR PERMANENT DWELLINGS Additional dwellings shall generally be in the form of temporary dwellings.
-Permanent dwellings will only be considered where it has been demonstrated, to the satisfaction of Area Council, that the following additional criteria have been addressed:
+Permanent dwellings will only be considered where it has been demonstrated, to the satisfaction of the Area Council, that the following additional criteria have been addressed:

-- the type, size and scale of the farm operation clearly justifies the continued need for an additional dwelling to house farm labour required on a full-time, year round or extended seasonal basis, over the long term; - there are no other agricultural lots in the area that are part of the farm unit and would already permit the construction of a dwelling; - the dwelling will be located in close proximity to the existing dwelling on the lot, so as to form a single site for on-farm residential uses that does not exceed 0.8 hectares (2 acres) in total area, including the area used for the dwellings and accessory residential buildings, driveways, outdoor amenity areas and individual on-site sewage services; - the dwelling will use the existing driveway serving the principle farm dwelling for vehicular access to a public road, ;and - the dwelling will satisfy the MDS I setback, or not further reduce an existing insufficient MDS I setback.
+- The type, size and scale of the farm operation clearly justifies the continued need for an additional dwelling to house farm labour required on a full-time, year round or extended seasonal basis, over the long term; - There are no other agricultural lots in the area that are part of the farm unit and would already permit the construction of a dwelling; - The dwelling will be located in close proximity to the existing dwelling on the lot, so as to form a single site for on-farm residential uses that does not exceed 0.8 hectares (2 acres) in total area, including the area used for the dwellings and accessory residential buildings, driveways, outdoor amenity areas and individual on-site sewage services; - The dwelling will use the existing driveway serving the principal farm dwelling for vehicular access to a public road; and, - The dwelling will satisfy MDS I, or not further reduce an existing insufficient MDS I setback.

-Where a minor variance to establish a second permanent dwelling is approved, it shall include conditions of approval to ensure the dwelling is located in accordance with the locational criteria of this Section.
+Where a minor variance to establish a second permanent dwelling is approved, it shall include conditions of approval to ensure the dwelling is located, in accordance with the locational criteria of this Section.